starbeamjs/starbeam/.github/instructions/per-workflow.instructions.md

 PER means **Prepare / Execute / Review**.

 Use PER for non-trivial Starbeam changes where the risk is not just typing code, but choosing the right boundary, preserving behavior, and validating release-surface consequences.

+Use PER especially when work touches public package surfaces, adapter APIs, reactive semantics, or cross-framework vocabulary.
+PER is also appropriate when an implementation should test a hypothesis from a decision record before the project commits to a broader API direction.

 ## Phases